Reares94/Lyndenmayer_System/README.md

 B)Mozilla Firefox:

-In Firefox,first you need to navigate to about:config in the Firefox browser, search for the privacy.file_unique_origin setting, and set it from true to false.
+In Firefox, first you need to navigate to about:config in the Firefox browser, search for the privacy.file_unique_origin setting, and set it from true to false.